equinor/fmu-config/CONTRIBUTING.rst

 * Start with documentation and tests.
 Think first!

-* Docstrings shall start and end with """ and use Google style:
+* Docstrings shall start and end with """ and use Google style.

 * Use a single underscore to protect class properties, and use a single underscore in file names for submodules that should not be exposed in the documentation.